StarWind Virtual SAN:

 The end result of following this guide will be a fully configured high-availability Windows Failover Cluster that includes virtual machine shared storage provided by StarWind VSAN.

-NOTE: This guide universally applies to both 2-node and 3-node clusters.
-Please follow the quick notes within the configuration steps to carry out the necessary actions required for each cluster size.
+NOTE: This guide universally applies to the clusters with 2-node, 3-node and more.
+Follow the quick notes within the configuration steps to carry out the necessary actions required for each cluster size.

 Prerequisites